SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/dragos-source.md

     1. **Collect Addresses**
     1. **Collect Zones**
     1. **Collect Assets**
-1. **Processing Rules**.
-Configure any desired filters, such as allowlist, denylist, hash, or mask, as described in [Create a Processing Rule](/docs/send-data/collection/processing-rules/create-processing-rule).
+1. (Optional) **Processing Rules for Logs**.
+Configure any desired filters, such as allowlist, denylist, hash, or mask, as described in the [Create a Processing Rule](/docs/send-data/collection/processing-rules/create-processing-rule).
 1. When you are finished configuring the Source, click **Save**.

 ## JSON schema